Alpha Tau Omega Fraternity

 - Famous Alumni: Rod Perth '65 (entertainment executive (CBS, USA Network, Sci-Fi Channel, Marvel Enterprises)), Terry Donahue '63 (former UCLA head football coach and 49ers Director of Player Personnel), Jim Thompson '61 (founder and former CEO, Crown Worldwide Group), Guy Fieri (celebrity chef), Bugs Bunny (cartoon character inducted at the University of Kentucky), and Don Ryan (started the Financial Aid Program at SJSU)

-- Mini Hoop for Kids
+and Mini Hoop for Kids

-Excellence in Ritual Award
+- Excellence in Membership Development Award